findAkash/Chatbot-alproj/Readme.md

 - Customize the `sender` and `message` fields in the example JSON payload according to your testing needs.
 - Ensure that Docker is configured correctly and has access to necessary resources (like ports and volumes) as per your `docker-compose.yml` setup.

-This structured `README.md` should provide clear instructions on how to interact with your chatbot endpoint and how to get the project up and running using Docker.
-Adjust any paths or specific details according to your project's actual setup.